 PATIENT RESULTS |COOLTONE BEFORE AND AFTER*

-CoolTone before and after images reveal the impressive improvement to muscle mass and definition that this bodybuilding treatment is known for. have receivedcanAs with any contouring procedure, results may vary.*
+CoolTone before and after images reveal the impressive improvement to muscle mass and definition that this bodybuilding treatment is known for.
+As with any contouring procedure, results may vary.*

 HOW DOES COOL TONE WORK?

-During the Cool Tone treatment, electromagnetic energy sgo deep into the muscle tissue.
+During the Cool Tone treatment, electromagnetic energy pulses deep into the muscle tissue.
 The currents stimulate the muscle tissue causing it to contract and relax, just as we build muscle when we work out.¹ However, unlike the muscle contractions you can perform at the gym, Cool Tone’s contractions are supraphysiological or beyond what a person could do by their own effort.
 A single 30-minute treatment induces 20,000 contractions, earning CoolTone its nickname as “superman’s ab workout.”2

 COOL TONE REVIEWS